 “In the event that the charter agreements are discontinued, we will seek to sell the vessels to third parties.
 However, due to the difficulty of converting them for use in other businesses, as they have ice-breaking capabilities, it may be challenging to achieve sale prices we intend.”

-Today, it emerged that South Korean shipbuilder Hanwha Ocean is delaying the delivery of four LNG carrier newbuildings by five months into 2025.
+Today, it emerged that South Korean shipbuilder Hanwha Ocean is delaying the delivery of four LNG carrier newbuildings by five months which also appear to be related to MOL.

 It said the vessels were due for handover by 31 October 2024, but the contract date end has now been changed to 10 March 2025.